Online Text-Based RPG Games: Persistent Worlds, Not Story Menus

 Icesus is also community-built and community-maintained, not a disposable commercial content drop.
 It is run by a registered nonprofit organization and volunteers, which changes the feel of longevity: fixes, help files, client support, new systems, and player guidance come from people invested in keeping the world alive.

-The fastest way to try Icesus is the browser client.
-It has no installation step and includes Icesus-specific support for game output, screen readers, hotkeys, basic triggers, maps/exits, GMCP-driven state, and manual momentum buttons.
+It is free of the usual friction too.
+The browser client has no installation step, no launcher, and no graphics card requirement, so a free text MMO runs the same on a ten-year-old laptop as on a new one.
+It includes Icesus-specific support for game output, screen readers, hotkeys, basic triggers, maps/exits, GMCP-driven state, and manual momentum buttons.

-If you stay longer, a desktop mud client can make sense.
-Mudlet is a strong choice for players who want local logs, aliases, trigger sets, mapper experiments, Lua scripts, and custom GMCP displays.
+If you want to compare the no-download field before you commit to one world, Best Browser MUDs covers the free MUDs you can start in a browser tab, Icesus among them, and Best Free MUDs in 2026 looks at the wider field.
+If you stay longer, a desktop client starts to make sense: Mudlet is a strong choice for players who want local logs, aliases, trigger sets, mapper experiments, Lua scripts, and custom GMCP displays.
 Start with the browser, then read the MUD clients guide when you know what you want your client to do.

 Accessibility Is Not an Afterthought